brazyko/test-task/README.md

 ### To set up programm you should start your virtual env and run 'pip install -r requirements.txt' command in terminal
 ### All requirements should be installed and application must be ready to use

+### You should run main.py file to create database.
+After this step you can run functions.py in order to access application functions.

 ### As you run the app you will face simple context menu.
 ### You should enter number wheter you want to register or login.
 On the very first start you should register